-As discussed in "Item 9A-Controls and Procedures," the senior management has identified material weaknesses in our internal controls over financial reporting, including those that resulted in the restatement of our consolidated financial statements included in this Amendment No. 1 to our Annual Report on Form 10-K and cannot assure you that additional material weaknesses will not be identified in the future.
+As discussed in "Item 9A-Controls and Procedures," the senior management has identified material weaknesses in our internal controls over financial reporting and cannot assure you that additional material weaknesses will not be identified in the future.
 We cannot assure you that these steps will be successful in preventing material weaknesses or significant deficiencies in our internal controls over financial reporting in the future.
 In addition, any such failure could adversely affect our ability to report financial results on a timely and accurate basis, which could have other material effects on our business, reputation, results of operations, financial condition or liquidity.
 Material weaknesses in internal controls over financial reporting or disclosure controls and procedures could also cause investors to lose confidence in our reported financial information which could have an adverse effect on the trading price of our securities.